baladithyab/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-dynamo.md

 1. Validates prerequisites (kubectl, namespace exists)
 2. Reads Dynamo version from tfvars or environment
 3. Prompts for HuggingFace token if needed
-4. Creates `hf-token-secret` in dynamo-cloud namespace
+4. Creates `hf-token-secret` in dynamo namespace
 5. Applies the DGD YAML manifest
 6. Creates ServiceMonitor for Prometheus (optional)
 7. Shows deployment status and next steps